rdmorganiser/rdmo-docs/docs/management/catalog-development.md

 Click `Create and continue editing` to create the new section.

-At the top of the web page you should now see that the section is being used in a Catalog ==(see Figure XYZ)==.
+At the top of the web page you should now see that the section is being used in a Catalog.
 You can click on the down arrow to view this catalog.
 It is the one we have just created.
 If you reuse this section later in another [*Catalog*](#Catalog), it will also appear here.

 ![](../_static/img/how-to-guide/used_sections.PNG)
 > *Indicator how often a Section is used in different Catalogs*